marikogh/CHInputViewr/README.md

 Q: why are all the buttons nonstop pressed?

-A: you have not calibrated the controller.. press the "+" key on your keyboard and then after red text disappears you con proceed to bind your buttons.
+A: you have not calibrated the controller.. press the "+" key on your keyboard and then after red text disappears you can proceed to bind your buttons.